The Doctrine of the Mean 中庸

 1. What Heaven confers is called “nature.”
 Accordance with this nature is called the Way.
 Cultivating the Way is called “education.”

 Nothing is more visible than the hidden, and nothing is more apparent than the subtle.
-Therefore the Superior Man is cautious when he is alone.
+Therefore the Noble Man is cautious when he is alone.

 B. The Commentary

-2. Confucius said: “The Superior Man actualizes the mean; the inferior man goes against it.
-The Superior Man actualizes the mean because he is always with it; the inferior man's non-actualization is due to his heedlessness.”
+2. Confucius said: “The Noble Man actualizes the mean; the petty man goes against it.
+The Noble Man actualizes the mean because he is always with it; the inferior man's non-actualization is due to his heedlessness.”

 3. How far-reaching the mean is!
 That is why those who are able to keep it for long are few.